PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

                 - cg_iters (int): Number of iterations for conjugate gradient.
                 - fvp_sample_freq (int): Frequency of sampling for Fisher vector product.

-            - update_cycle (int): Number of steps to update the policy network.
+            - steps_per_epoch (int): Number of steps to update the policy network.
             - update_iters (int): Number of iterations to update the policy network.
             - batch_size (int): Batch size for each iteration.
             - target_kl (float): Target KL divergence.